CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

 * Access the latest-and-greatest information about CMS-Required outcomes and recommended metrics
 * Contribute to and view well-defined state-specific outcomes and metrics

-# Recent updates you should know about
+# Recent updates
 This site is intended to be a resource that grows over time.
 Here are recent updates you may want to know about:
-* The site was officially shared with states in the Certification Community of Practice on October 12, 2021
+* The site was officially shared with states in the Certification Community of Practice on October 12, 2021.

-More details about what we've been up to can be found on the [repo roadmap](https://cmsgov.github.io/CMCS-DSG-DSS-Certification/repo-roadmap).
+* The visual styling for tables was merged to improve the look and feel of the site.
+* All business areas/module pages were updated with CMS-Required Outcomes and recommended Metrics

+See the [repo roadmap](https://cmsgov.github.io/CMCS-DSG-DSS-Certification/repo-roadmap) for more details on what is coming for this repository.

 # Getting Started